Nonstop!

-Nonstop! is the 51st studio album by American musician James Brown.
+Nonstop! is a studio album by American musician James Brown.
 The album was released in April 1981 and was compiled of outtakes from his previous album, T.K.
 Records' Soul Syndrome; the album thereby fulfilled his contract.

+Critical reception

+Robert Christgau noted that "the horn charts and rhythm arrangements are as tricky and on the one as in any newfangled funk you want to name."